Subrat Kumar Acharya

-Acharya is also a teacher.
-He has trained many young doctors who now carry his legacy forward around the world.
-After providing almost 40 years of public service at AIIMS, New Delhi, he now serves as the Pro Chancellor KIIT University Bhubaneswar and HOD Gastroenterology and Hepatology PBMH KIMS(KIIT University, Bhubaneswar) and Executive Director of Gastroenterology and Hepatology at Fortis Flt.
+Acharya worked for almost 40 years at AIIMS, New Delhi.
+He is the Pro Chancellor KIIT University Bhubaneswar and HOD Gastroenterology and Hepatology PBMH KIMS (KIIT University, Bhubaneswar) and Executive Director of Gastroenterology and Hepatology at Fortis Flt.
 Lt.
 Rajan Dhall Hospital, Vasant Kunj, New Delhi.

 In 2012 he was appointed director of AIIMS, Bhubaneswar, but chose to continue his service as the Head of the Department of Gastroenterology at AIIMS New Delhi.